UCSB-dataScience-ProjectGroup/movie_rating_prediction/README.md

 + Some sort of statistical analysis on ratings (Data algorithms)
 + Create an interface or web app to take input and display results
 #
-+ Factors available to use:
++ Paramaters available to use:
   + Average movie rating
   + Actors
   + Director